hrpunio/FontProjects/README.md

 # FontProjects
-My Fonts and similar stuff (do not expect miracles here) ChillerPL -- Chiller with Polish diacritis (and some other diacritics added)
+My Fonts and similar stuff (do not expect miracles here) ChillerPL (TTF) -- Chiller with Polish diacritis (and some other diacritics added) ChillerPL v.
+1.05.02 (OTF) -- Chiller with Polish diacritis (overlaps removed) + oldstyledigits added